Chronology of the Main Events

 The last highlight in 2007 was an event on December 1 in Cologne considering the possibilities of a progressive criticism of Islam with Mina Ahadi, Günter Wallraff and Ralph Giordano, which made it into the review of the year’s events in the ARD.

 2008 began as tumultuously as 2007 had ended.
-Ursula von der Leyen’s Federal Ministry for Families filed for a blacklisting of Michael Schmidt-Salomon and Helge Nycke’s children’s book “Which way leads to God? asked the little piglet” (“Wo bitte geht’s zu Gott? fragte das kleine Ferkel”), the impulse coming from the Catholic Church.
-The gbs then started the campaign “Save the Little Piglet!” in co-operation with the Alibri publishing house.
+Ursula von der Leyen’s Federal Ministry for Families filed for a blacklisting of Michael Schmidt-Salomon and Helge Nycke’s children’s book “Wo bitte geht’s zu Gott? fragte das kleine Ferkel” ("Which is the way to God, please?, asked the little Piglet"), the impulse coming from the Catholic Church.
+The gbs then started the campaign "Save the Little Piglet!" in co-operation with the Alibri publishing house.

 A few days before the successful defence of the book before the Federal Department for Media Harmful to Young Persons in Bonn, the foundation was a joint organizer with the Deutsche Bundesbahn (German Federal Railways), the Max Planck Institute for the History of Science, the Humboldt University Berlin and the Central European University Budapest, of the “Giordano Bruno Days” in Berlin, whose main event was the erection of Alexander Polzin’s “Giordano Bruno Memorial” at Potsdamer Platz, in the heart of the capital.